The Complete Sourdough Starter Guide

 There isn’t a right type of flour to feed your sourdough starter.
 While some flours are better for maintaining a healthy sourdough starter, what type you feed your starter is largely based on personal preference.

-I like to use organic all-purpose flour for my sourdough starter regular maintenance feedings.
+I like to use organic all-purpose flour for my sourdough starter’s regular maintenance feedings.
 It’s inexpensive, easy to access, and it doesn’t require buying a specialty type of flour.
 Whole wheat flour accelerates the fermentation of both the bacteria and the yeast in the starter and can be a good flour to establish a sourdough starter or strengthen your starter if it’s sluggish.
 Bread flour is an excellent choice with its higher protein content.
+Read more about the differences between all-purpose flour and bread flour and their best applications.

 Working with sourdough is similar to so many other skills.
 At some point, you need to move from gaining understanding to diving into it and practicing.
 Know that it won’t be perfect at the beginning, but as you continue, you will level up in understanding and mastery as long as you don’t quit!